tianyuG/celestial-garden/README.md

   - _Reason_: To allow better OSC communication.

   - Does not currently support [computers using Apple silicon](https://support.apple.com/en-us/HT211814).
-Beta version of CMNAT External ([v.
+Beta version of CNMAT External ([v.
 1.0.4c](https://github.com/CNMAT/CNMAT-Externs/releases/tag/v1.0.4c)) should be compatible.

 The Arduino firmware has been tested with Arduino IDE on Windows 10.
 The diagnostics patcher has been tested with Max 8.2.2 on Windows 10.